-FIGURE 11: The Findings of Complaints Alleged in 2020 and 2021.
-Note five cases were administratively closed or are otherwise without additional disposition.
+FIGURE 11: The Findings of Complaints Alleged in 2021 and 2022.
+Note 8 cases were administratively closed or are otherwise without additional disposition.
+DATA SOURCE: CPD

 The following actions were taken as a result of the sustained complaints.
 Some sustained complaints resulted in reprimands to several employees.
-Does not include reprimands created and served by the accident review board.
+The following does not include reprimands created and served by the accident review board.

 External Internal Total

-Counseling/Retraining 8 28 36
+Counseling/Retraining 10 14 24

-Oral Reprimand 9 22 31
+Oral Reprimand 1 13 14

-Written Reprimand 4 25 29
+Written Reprimand 4 15 19

-Suspension 0 5 5
+Suspension 1 2 3

-Termination or Resignation in Lieu of Termination 0 5 5
+Termination or Resignation in Lieu of Termination 3 2 5

-TOTAL 21 85 106
+TOTAL 19 46 65

-FIGURE 12: Actions Taken in Conjunction with Sustained Allegations in 2021.
-Seven sustained complaints were resolved with a Performance Improvement Plan.
+FIGURE 12: Actions Taken in Conjunction with sustained allegations in 2022.
+10 sustained complaints were resolved with a Performance Improvement Plan.
 Several sustained complaints resulted in multiple reprimands.
-In two instances in 2021, an employee resigned knowing they were facing termination.
+In 4 instances in 2022, an employee resigned knowing they were facing termination.

-As a result of four sustained allegations made in 2021, one employee resigned in lieu of termination and three other employees were terminated.
+As a result of 64 sustained allegations made in 2022, 4 employees resigned in lieu of termination and 1 other employee was terminated.